Blue oat mite

 Chemical control

 Chemicals are the most common method of control against earth mites.
 Unfortunately, all currently registered pesticides are only effective against the active stages of mites; they do not kill mite eggs.
 While a number of chemicals are registered in pastures and crops, differences in tolerance levels between species complicates management of BOM.
 P. falcatus has a higher tolerance to a range of pesticides and this is often responsible for chemical control failures.
-Ensure pesticide sprays are applied at the full registered rate.
-P. major and P. tectus have lower tolerances to pesticides and are more easily controlled.
+P. major and P. tectus have lower tolerances to pesticides and are controlled more easily.

 For low-moderate mite populations, insecticide seed dressings are an effective method.
 Avoid prophylactic sprays; apply insecticides only if control is warranted and if you are sure of the mite identity.